hsosik/NES-LTER/Attune/ReadME.txt

 but frequently you have to redo parts, so they can all be turned on or off.
 You just need to make sure the previous steps have been done already for any new steps you are going to run.

-In order to perform class assignments, step2 of the wrapper, you need a classifier function.
+In order to perform class assignments or test_class_assignments.m, step2 of the wrapper, you need a classifier function.
 We have been making cruise-specific classifier functions such as "assign_class_EN657"

 It may make sense to start with a copy of a classifier from a different cruise with similar settings or at a similar time of year.